May 11th, 2020 Last Updated on: August 6th, 2022

 Two Grey Hills

 This rug design comes from a trading post called Two Grey Hills.
-They are high-quality and have intricate patterns.
+They are high-quality and have intricate Native American patterns.
 The rugs are made using natural wool that is undyed.
 There are “spirit lines” that act as accents around the borders of these rugs.

-Where to Buy Navajo Rugs
+Where to Buy Navajo Rugs and Native American Rugs

-Once you are ready to have a Navajo rug of your own, you will want to know where to buy one.
+Once you are ready to have a Navajo rug of your own, you will want to know where to buy Native rugs.
 In order to receive a quality and authentic Navajo rug, you should seek out more reputable dealers.
 You will know you have found one when they are dedicated to answering any questions you may have.
 They will be direct and transparent with their answers.
 Also, they will have no issue providing you with a guarantee of authenticity to make sure you are getting a genuine rug.

-Value of Navajo Rugs
+Value of Navajo and Other Native Rugs

-The value of a Navajo rug will depend on a few factors, such as how large it is, how old it is, how tight the weaving is, the style, what dyes were used, and what condition it is in.
+The purchase price of a Navajo rug will depend on a few factors, such as how large it is, how old it is, how tight the weaving is, the style, what dyes were used, and what condition it is in.
 Navajo rugs can range anywhere from $100 for a small one, to several thousand dollars for a large and old one.